Rome Hotels & Guesthouses

 Everyone knows the Colosseum – possibly the most-visited monument in Rome.
 There are plenty of guesthouses and hotels within 5 minutes walk of this famous monument.
 The closer you get to the Colosseum, generally the higher the prices.
 However, there is a wealth of sightseeing in this area.

-For a first trip to Rome, it’s worthing paying that bit extra for the convenience of having it all on your doorstop.
-On subsequent trips, you can choose hotels further from the centre, but closer to alternate sightseeing venues.
+For a first trip to Rome, it’s worth paying that bit extra for the convenience of having it all on your doorstop.
+On subsequent trips, you can choose hotels further from the center, but closer to alternate sightseeing venues.

 The Lancelot is no longer a particularly cheap hotel.
 I first visited it in 1980 when it was called Pensione Lancelot.
 At that time, I stayed there for around 2 weeks in high season and it didn’t break the bank.
 Over the years, prices have risen.
 Now, a 2-week stay in high season would cost a small fortune.

 However, this hotel has lost none of its charm and character.
 Ideally located on the Via Capo d’Africa, within sight of the Colosseum, the Lancelot and their staff provide an excellent introduction to Rome.

 The price we paid at the Hotel Lancelot was €460 for 4 nights for a double room with breakfast.
 Well over our budget, but good value for money for this charming hotel and the truly excellent breakfast (a sumptuous buffet including fresh salmon).
 Note that if you book many months in advance, you can get substantial reductions with delayed payment.

 Immediately after booking online, we received an email from the hotel giving us useful information and directions.

 Our room was well-heated (a requirement in November) with a comfortable bed.